How to Transition Your Baby to Table Foods Easily and Safely

 Step #3: Introducing Table Foods to Your Baby

-The very first time you give your baby an actual table food, you’ll want to try and pick a time with little distractions and that you can give them your full attention.
+The very first time you give your baby an actual table food, you’ll want to try and pick a time with little distractions so that you can give them your full attention.

 Make sure they are seated in their high chair because this keeps them in a safe position and will help prevent choking.
 Read about how to make sure your baby is seated safely for eating.